 30. The Storyteller’s Secret by Carmine Gallo

-Over the last 8 or 9 years I have read a fair few books on this topic, but none as good as The Storyteller’s Secret by Carmine Gallo that I read just recently.
+Since around 2010 I have read a fair few books on the topic of storytelling but none as good as The Storyteller’s Secret by Carmine Gallo.

 What Gallo does brilliantly is curate some of the most memorable storytelling throughout history and dump them all in one place.